 For initial legal advice call our Family Law & Divorce Solicitors on 03306069626 or contact us online and we will help you.

-In England & Wales fathers who are named on the birth certificate or who are married to the mother of their child will automatically acquire Parental Responsibility.
+In England and Wales fathers who are named on the birth certificate or who are married to the mother of their child will automatically acquire Parental Responsibility.
 Parental Responsibility gives you the right to make decisions about a child’s upbringing.

 If you are not married or named on the birth certificate, there are ways of acquiring Parental Responsibility.
 If the child’s mother, or any other person with Parental Responsibility (for example a grandparent) agrees to you getting Parental Responsibility, you can make a joint application to Court.
 If you cannot agree and you are not named on the birth certificate, it’s still possible to apply to the Court for an Order granting Parental Responsibility.